 Grant proposals for NPS projects are solicited periodically throughout the year.
 Guidance on the application process and information on TMDL projects available for funding will be made available at that time.
 If you wish to receive e-mail notification of NPS grant information, please send us your e-mail address.

-If you would like more information on the Section 319 NPS grant program, please contact Scott Hagins or visit the links listed below.
+If you would like more information on the Section 319 NPS grant program, please contact Shakhlan Garane or visit the links listed below.

 Implementation Appendix (PDF-5.3MB) - A manual of conservation practices to reduce pollutant loads generated from nonpoint sources (available courtesy of Natural Channel Design, Inc. and Tetra Tech, Inc.).